-In all sports and hobbies, the rookies are easy to spot.
-Over-confident even when there’s something blatantly wrong to even an average player.
-Unfortunately for the rookie, dance, as easy as it is to learn, is an aesthetic sport.
-Unfortunately, there are some common flaws that even a person with one dance lesson will catch.
+In all sports and hobbies, rookies are easy to spot.
+Even to uneducated enthusiasts, rookies come across as overly-confident since they are unable to catch even the obvious mistakes.
+Even though dance is easy to learn to doesn't take an expert to notice simple and easy mistakes.
+Because it is an aesthetic sport, mistakes are even more obvious to amateur, non-dancers.
+Unfortunately, these flaws are so easy and common that even a person with one dance lesson will catch.
 Fortunately, they are quick and easy to fix- so make sure you have them down before doing out on the dance floor.

 Whether it’s a father, brother, husband etc… the lead should be guiding the bride on to the floor!
 How do you know?
 The bride’s hand should be on top of the lead’s arm –not the other way around!